artrag/Screen-2-converter-with-sprite-overlay/README.md

  - larger than 256x192 will be cropped to that size
  - smaller than 256x192 will be padded by zeros

- Images not in the TMS9918 color palette will be converted without dithering closest color available
+ Images not will be converted pixel by pixel without dithering to the closest color available in the TMS9918 palette

- the program returns the following .bin files with msx basic header
+ The program returns the following .bin files with msx basic header

  testcol.bin	-> screen 2 colors